joaonmatos/blog.joaonmatos.com/content/posts/kotlin-dsl-with-builder-and-receiver-types.md

 }
 ```

-However, to actually write a quick script or program to use this API is not as fun
+However, actually writing a quick script or program using this API is not as fun
 as we had hoped.
 After all, we need to get the files and URLs, build the lists on
-our own, and pass them into the lists like this:
+our own, and pass them into the constructor like this:

 ```kt
 val scraper = JsonScraper(